pawelrosikrosinski/forms-old-recruitment-task/README.md

 All queries are SQL-injection resistant.

 It would be easier for me to create front-end in pure JS, since frameworks have steep learning curve and I've never touched TypeScript.
 That being noted, I've chosen Angular.
+Mostly because I knew someone could get angry for already taking easy path with Flask instead of Django.

 IDE's were: PyCharm for backend and VS Code for frontend.